Published on: 17th April 2023

 The Risks of Blue Light Exposure and TriAsorb™

 Blue light is a type of light that is emitted by both natural and artificial sources, such as the sun, computer screens, and smartphones.
 While we may be more familiar with the blue light from digital devices, the sun radiates a much more intense blue light.
-In fact, you would have to spend 64 full days looking at your digital tablet to have the same level of exposure to blue light as just one hour spent in the sun.
+You would have to spend 64 full days looking at your digital tablet to have the same level of exposure to blue light as just one hour spent in the sun.
 Given the intensity of blue light from the sun, it’s crucial to protect your skin against its harmful effects.

 HEV blue light has emerged as a new threat to skin health, possibly more damaging than UVA and UVB.
 Unlike these other types of light, blue light can penetrate deeper into the skin layers, reaching the hypodermis.
 Due to its high energy, blue light can damage all cellular components, including lipids, proteins, and DNA, earning it its name.